yashgit56/SmartEventManagementSystem/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-Author: [Your Name]
+Author: Yash Vataliya
-Email: your.email@example.com
+Email: yashvataliya65@gmail.com
-GitHub: Your GitHub Profile
+GitHub: yashgit56